Travel Tips For Ayodhya Tour Package

 Places to Eat

 - Owing to being a spiritual and religious city, expect primarily pure-vegetarian food only.
 Local eateries and street stalls serve delicious snacks like kachori-sabzi, samosas, and sweets such as the famous khurchan peda (a milk-based sweet).
 Don’t miss trying a refreshing lassi in a clay cup or a cup of piping hot chai while exploring the town’s streets.
-There are plenty of such shops near Hanumangarhi Temple
+There are plenty of such shops near Hanumangarhi Temple.

 - For a more substantial meal, there are simple vegetarian restaurants and dharamshalas (pilgrim guesthouses) that offer thali-style meals.
 These are basic but hygienic and give you a taste of home-style local cuisine.
-Keep in mind that non-vegetarian fare and alcohol are not readily available within Ayodhya due to its sacred status – you would need to venture to the neighboring city of Faizabad (about 7 km away) for those options.
+Keep in mind that non-vegetarian fare and alcohol are not readily available within Ayodhya due to its sacred status.
+You would need to venture to the neighboring city of Faizabad (about 7 km away) for those options.

 Shopping